Technicolor Treats Puzzle from Springbok

 This puzzle contains 1000 pieces.
 The final puzzle is about 24″ high and 30″ wide.
 The pieces are big, thick and fit really well.
 The image is crisp and bright.
 This is a great, quality puzzle!

-Snack Treats Puzzle by Springbok
+Snack Treats Puzzle from Springbok

 Oh sure, why not get another puzzle that makes us hungry while we put it together?
 I thought we learned our lesson when we did the sandwich puzzle.
 Or the ice cream shop puzzle.
 But nope.
-We had to make the Snack Treats puzzle by Springbok.
+We had to make the Snack Treats puzzle from Springbok.
 And we’re glad we did!
 There are so many fun treats to be found in this puzzle.
 It was fun finding snacks we had as kids.
 Or adults.
 And yes, it made us hungry!

 The Dreaded Missing Piece

-We bought this Snack Treats puzzle by Springbok at an antique mall.
+We bought this Snack Treats puzzle from Springbok at an antique mall.
 The box was a little beat up.
 It was definitely used.
 You always run a risk buying a used puzzle.
 And for the first time, we got one that was missing a piece.
 And not some obscure corner piece that you might not notice either.
 Nope.
 It’s right there smack dab in the middle.
 I don’t think it could get any more obvious.
 Well, it adds character, right?
 And the price was right too.
 The missing piece did not detract from our enjoying this puzzle.

 The Last Piece